openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 First, a potential new member (or a member who wants to increase his shares) sends tokens to the onboarding adapter.
 The adapter is used as an escrow between the DAO and the potential new member.

-Sending the tokens means a proposal is submitted (but not sponsored)
+Sending the tokens means a proposal is submitted (but not sponsored).

 If the proposal has not been sponsored yet, the proposer can cancel the proposal and the tokens are sent back to the proposer.

 If the proposal is sponsored (only by a member), it is put up for vote.

-after the voting period is done, it is time to process the proposal.
+After the voting period is done, it is time to process the proposal.
-If the vote has passed, the tokens are moved to the guild bank and the shares minted (internal tokens) if it has failed, the money is returned to the applicant.
+If the vote has passed, the tokens are moved to the guild bank and the shares minted (internal tokens).
+If it has failed, the money is returned to the applicant.

 ## Adapter configuration